 What are bad recommendations you hear in your profession or area of expertise?

 One topic that has received considerable attention in the last decade or two in the field of Psychology (and mainstream Western culture) is happiness.
 People want to be happy!
 There are many books and ongoing discussions that promote the ultimate goal of “finding happiness” and “being happy.”

 While I am a huge proponent of creating a meaningful life based on honest self-awareness and choice, I actually think focusing on happiness as if it is a trait that one can achieve as a goal is a mistake.
 For happiness is an emotion—like anger, fear, and sadness.
 While we all have personality traits that affect the quality and degree of emotion we generally feel in life, ‘encouraging a belief in people that it is reasonable to be happy or expect happiness as a daily baseline is unreasonable’.
 It fuels a mistaken assumption that humans are capable of being happy 100% of the time and that if you are not happy, something is wrong with you.

 Tell me about one of the darker periods you’ve experienced in life.
 How you came out of it and what you learned from it?

-There were periods of time when I was in college that was particularly challenging for me emotionally.
+There were periods of time when I was in college that were particularly challenging for me emotionally.
 I was grappling with understanding myself at a deeper level, which I found incredibly painful.
 I was struggling to understand my emotional reactions to people—from friends to dating partners to my family of origin.
-It was a time of intense intellection, social, and emotional processing.
+It was a time of intense reflection, social, and emotional processing.